Don't use AJAX for personalised content

 3. Replacing browser behaviour degrades the experience

-When we use AJAX to load in content, we stop using the inherent functionality browsers provide for free.
+Using AJAX to load content stops us using the inherent functionality browsers provide for free.
 This functionality is an intuitive aspect of the browsing experience.

 This includes displaying a loading indicator that accurately indicates the progress of the request.
 It also includes handling response and timeout errors.

-You’ll need to implement loading spinners, and hide content, and show the content perhaps with a transition.
-These things are rarely smooth and they differ from site to site.
-All of which does not help the user.
+We’ll need to implement loading spinners, and hide content, and show the content perhaps with a transition.
+These things are often janky and they differ from site to site making for a low quality experience.

-Sometimes the second request might finish after the user has scrolled down the page and started interacting.
-This means the user may not notice this new personalised content.
+Moreover, the request may finish after scrolling down the page.
+This means the user may not notice this new personalised content and the page may jump unexpectedly.

 4. Extra work is needed